-Components CEO description Senior executive description Fixed remuneration \$656,000 Range between \$227,500 and \$472,000 Contract duration Ongoing contract Ongoing contract Notice by the individual/company 3 months 1 to 3 months Termination of employment (without cause) year.
-Unvested LTI will remain on Entitlement to pro-rata STI for the year.
+Components CEO description Senior executive description Fixed remuneration \$656,000 Range between \$227,500 and \$472,000 Contract duration Ongoing contract Ongoing contract Notice by the individual/company 3 months 1 to 3 months Termination of employment (without cause) Entitlement to pro-rata STI for the year.
 Unvested LTI will remain on foot subject to achievement of the performance hurdles at the original date of testing.
+Entitlement to pro-rata STI for the year.
+Unvested LTI will remain on foot subject to achievement of the performance hurdles at the original date of testing.
 The board has discretion to award a greater or lower amount.
 The board has discretion to award a greater or lower amount.
 Termination of employment (with cause) or by the individual All discretionary incentives not payable and all unvested LTI will lapse.
 All discretionary incentives not payable and all unvested LTI will lapse.
 Vested and unexercised LTI can be exercised within a period of 30 days from termination.
 Vested and unexercised LTI can be exercised within a period of 30 days from termination.

-(viii) Service agreements

-On appointment to the Board, all Non-executive Directors sign a letter of appointment with the Company.
-The document details the term of appointment, the role, duties and obligations of the Directors as well as the likely time commitment and performance expectations and review arrangements and circumstances relating to the vacation of office.
+(viii) Service agreements Remuneration and other terms of employment for the executives are formalised in service agreements.
+Each of the agreements On appointment to the Board, all Non-executive Directors sign provides for the provision of fixed pay, performance related variable a letter of appointment with the Company.
+The document details remuneration and other benefits.
+The agreements with executives the term of appointment, the role, duties and obligations of the are ongoing and provide for termination of employment at any time Directors as well as the likely time commitment and performance by giving three months' notice or by the Company paying an amount expectations and review arrangements and circumstances relating equivalent to three months remuneration in lieu of notice. to the vacation of office.
 In addition, it also summarises the major Board policies and terms, including compensation, relevant to the office of Director.